carpentries-incubator/scons-novice/episodes/01-intro.md

 - Parse and combine text files and plots to create papers.
 - Compile source code into executable programs or libraries.

-There are now many build tools available, for example [Apache ANT][apache-ant], [doit], and [nmake] for Windows.
+There are now many build tools available, for example [GNU Make][gnu-make], [Apache ANT][apache-ant], [doit], and [nmake] for Windows.
 Which is best for you depends on your requirements, intended usage, and operating system.
-However, they all share the same fundamental concepts as Make.
+However, they all share the same fundamental concepts as SCons.

 Also, you might come across build generation scripts e.g. [GNU Autoconf][autoconf] and [CMake][cmake].
 Those tools do not run the